ReeceGoding/Frustration-One-Year-With-R/README.md

 # 1 Introduction

 What follows is an account of my experiences from about one year of roughly daily R usage.
-It started out as a list of things that I liked and disliked about the language, but eventually grew to be something huge.
+It began as a list of things that I liked and disliked about the language, but grew to be something huge.
 Once the list exceeded ten thousand words, I knew that it must be published.
-By the time I was done, it had nearly tripled in length.
+By the time it was ready, it had nearly tripled in length.
 It took five months of weekends just to get it all in R Markdown.

 This isn’t an attack on R or a pitch for anything else.
 It is only an account of what I’ve found to be right and wrong with the language.